YinHeaven/YinHeaven/README.md

 # Yin Heaven :flower_playing_cards:

-## 「 <em>Software Engineer <\em> 」
+## 「 <em>Software Engineer 」

 ### Sobre mí
 <em>Hi!
 My name is Yeltsin, programmer with a strong interest in backend development leveraging Python.
 I have dedicated time to acquiring proficiency in Python and its application in data manipulation, including XML and JSON parsing and generation.
-My exploration extends to the Django framework, where I am currently learning to architect the foundational layers of web applications.<\em>
+My exploration extends to the Django framework, where I am currently learning to architect the foundational layers of web applications.

 ---